Inequality and Inequity in Network-based Ranking and Recommendation Algorithms

 \subsection{How do homophily and directional links influence the ranking of minorities globally and locally?}

 \paragraph{Global disparity.}

-We corroborate that the Gini coefficient of the rank distributions is large, $Gini\geq 0.6$ (regions I, II and III; dark colors) for both PageRank (see \Cref{fig:vh_pagerank_DBAH}) and WTF (see Figure S1 in the supplementary material).
+As expected, we found that the Gini coefficient of the rank distributions is large. $Gini_\text{global}\geq 0.6$ (regions I, II and III; dark colors) for both PageRank (see \Cref{fig:vh_pagerank_DBAH}) and WTF (see Supplementary Figure S1).
+As we will see later, this is mainly due to the preferential attachment mechanism~\cite{pandurangan2002using, fortunato2007local}.
 Moreover, we find that on average: (i) Balanced networks ($f_m=0.5$) can get a fair ranking (green) when both groups possess the same homophily scores ($h_{MM}=h_{mm}$).
 The same applies for neutral networks ($h_{MM}=h_{mm}=0.5$) regardless of their fraction of minorities ($f_m\leq0.5$). (ii) When the fraction of minorities decreases ($f_m<0.5$), groups can be fairly represented in the rank in two regimes: First, when both groups are homophilic, homophily within minorities must be higher than homophily within majorities ($h_{mm}>h_{MM}>0.5$).
 Second, when both groups are heterophilic, homophily within majorities must be higher than homophily within minorities ($h_{mm}<h_{MM}<0.5$) to balance the importance of groups.